Hakim-CS/Learn-Java/README.md

    git clone https://github.com/hakim-cs/learn-java.git

-2. Navigate to the Exercise Folder: Navigate to the folder corresponding to the exercise you want to work on: cd learn-java/exercise-folder-name
+2. **Navigate to the Exercise Folder**: Navigate to the folder corresponding to the exercise you want to work on:
+   '''bash
+   cd learn-java/exercise-folder-name
-3. Review the Exercise Instructions: Read the exercise instructions and requirements provided by Exercism to understand the problem you need to solve.
+4. **Review the Exercise Instructions**: Read the exercise instructions and requirements provided by Exercism to understand the problem you need to solve.

-4. Write Your Solution: Write your solution to the exercise in the appropriate source code file (e.g., Solution.java).
+5. **Write Your Solution**: Write your solution to the exercise in the appropriate source code file (e.g., Solution.java).

-5. Test Your Solution: Test your solution by running the provided test cases or writing your own test cases to ensure your solution works as expected.
+6. **Test Your Solution**: Test your solution by running the provided test cases or writing your own test cases to ensure your solution works as expected.

-6. Commit Your Changes: Once you are satisfied with your solution, commit your changes to your local repository git add . git commit -m "Add solution for exercise-name"
+7. **Commit Your Changes**: Once you are satisfied with your solution, commit your changes to your local repository

-Contributing
+'''bash
+    git add .
+git commit -m "Add solution for exercise-name"

+##Contributing

 If you have suggestions, improvements, or additional exercises you'd like to contribute, feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!

-License
+## License

-This repository is licensed under the MIT License.
+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).